loruro/Barometer_STM32/README.md

 </center>

 Some of the expected values are visibly missing.
 Also most of the histograms do not look like normal distribution.
 Only the histogram of BMP180 sensor with oversampling rate of 3 looks almost like Gaussian bell.
+This could be caused by a bug in software, hardware or not proper power supply of pressure sensors.

 ## Conclusion